-Although it would seem that anytime you commit a PC 459 burglary you automatically commit a trespass, that isn’t necessarily the case.
+Although it would seem that anytime you commit PC 459 you automatically commit a trespass, that isn’t necessarily the case.
 Trespass focuses whether the other person has consented to your presence on his/her property.

-California burglary law, on the other hand, focuses on your state of mind.
+California law, on the other hand, focuses on your state of mind.
 If you intend to commit a felony or a theft when you enter the property, it doesn’t matter whether or not you committed a trespass to gain entry.

 The crime can also be filed as a felony “aggravated trespass” under Penal Code 601 PC if you enter the property within 30 days of making a threat against the safety of its owner or occupants.